-In 2022, there were fewer than five cases that reported fentanyl as a main problem drug.
-The source of the fentanyl is not known (whether it was prescribed or street) and cases were self-reported.
-In treatment data, fentanyl is rarely reported either as a main or additional problem drug, making any analysis unreliable.
+In 2023, there were fewer than six cases that reported fentanyl as their main problem drug.
+The source of the fentanyl is not known (whether it was prescribed or street), and cases were self-reported.
+In treatment data, fentanyl is rarely reported either as a main or additional problem drug, making any analysis of its use unreliable.
+There were no nitazenes reported in the treatment data for 2023, but it should be noted that the emergence of nitazenes in Ireland is very recent and individuals also may not be aware that they are using them.